-The Primula, official name Primula obconica, is a real spring flower.
+The Primula, official name Primula obconica, is a beautiful bloomer.
 With its colourful flowers and sturdy leaves, this houseplant gives heaps of colour and fills you with optimism at the end of the winter.
-With small amounts of regular water and a light position, it will welcome the spring with flowers.
+With small amounts of regular water and a light position, it will bloom right into spring.
+Want an outside variety?
+We call this species Primula aucalis.

 The Primula will cause your heart to take a spring leap.
 Take a look at the bright green, sturdy leaves and lively flowers in pink, red, white, purple, lilac, yellow or blue.
 The Primula is also known as St. Peters Keys.
 Have you heard of the legend behind this name?
 The guard of Heavens gates, St. Peter had a valuable bunch of gold keys.
 One day they slipped out of his hand and fell onto the earth.
 At the place where they fell, a striking plant grew with a bunch of golden yellow flowers.
 The name St. Peters Keys was born.